 Perry Miller marries Neil Adato, Sept.
 11, 1955

 Adato knew that it was easier to raise young children while working as a researcher than as a Producer/Director.
 “I knew that when you became a producer “the buck stops here”.
 As a film researcher I could work from home a certain amount of time.
 Some years I could work three days a week which is ideal.
 And I remember Perry Wolff saying, Perry Miller Adato’s three days are like somebody else’s five.
 So I was being paid for three days, but I was working five.” [xxv] She and Neil moved to Westport, Connecticut, a suburb of New York.
 She loved being in the country, having a garden and walking on the beach.
 “I have a very intense feeling about nature, an intense appreciation and sensitivity about nature,” Adato says.
 But she spent four to five hours a day commuting to work in the city.
 “I was trying to do it all and do it perfectly,” Adato says.
 “At that time, it was rare for a woman with a film and television career to have a family.
 “I really feel I had it all, but you pay a price; you’re full of guilt all the time,” Adato says.
 “This was before the women’s movement.”
-Today, her daughters speak of realizing that their household was different from those of their friends.
-But they express great respect for their mother’s career and achievement.
-Both Laurie and Michelle have become career women themselves.
+Today, her daughters speak of realizing that their household was different from those of most of their friends.
+But they express great respect for their mother’s career and achievement and note that she was a dedicated and loving mother throughout their childhood and adult lives.
+Both Laurie and Michelle have vibrant careers themselves.

 Dylan Thomas (photo: Corbis)